aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Testing the EVM Macropad Controller:
 Before connecting to the EVM moodule, you may want to download and install MidiView (https://hautetechnique.com/midi/midiview/).
 Midi is useful to inspect and validate the output from any MIDI controller.
 In this case you should see the controller output the SysEx messages associated with keys or the rotary encoder.

-### Connecting the EVM Macropad Controller to your EVM Module:
-- The Ketron EVM expects all attached devices to be powered up before you start it up.
-It will not detect any devices on the USB or MIDI ports that is not switched on, or added after EVM startup.
-- The Macropad only has one USB port that is used to connect to the EVM, and as a result of the startup connect requirement we have to power it via a USB hub with external power.
-This hub is an example of what works:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1)

 ### Customizing the EVM Cntroller button SysEx messages:
 Keys are configured by updating the provided keysconfig.txt file.
 Modifying the mappings requires you to lookup the exact text for the required SysEWx MIDI message from either the Tabs (pedal_midis) or Pedal (tab_midis) lookup tables in the Ketron MIDI documentation, and copy it onto one of the keys of the keys.
 See the config file for the current configuration.
 Please be careful with the configuration.
 It is validating and if an error is enountered during startup, all keys will turn red.
 The unit continues to function though based on the coded defaults.
 It is preferred that you keep with the Pedal messages.
 There are many more Tab messages, and for instance Value Up/Down is very useful, but without context it results in unexpected behaviors in the EVM.
 Carefully test if you pick a value from Tabs other than VARATION.